pulumi/terraform-provider-signalfx/website/docs/r/heatmap_chart.html.markdown

 	color = "green"
     }
     color_scale {
-        lt = 99 # This ensures terraform recognizes that we cover the range 95-99 gte = 95
+        lt = 99 # This ensures we cover the range 95-99
+        gte = 95
 	color = "yellow"
     }